Six Nations 2018: All you need to know

 - Northern Hemisphere's premier rugby tournament returns

-- Five countries compete 15 games over two months
+- Six countries compete 15 games over two months

 - England favorite to take third consecutive title